President And Trustees Of Bates College

 Recent Funding Patterns

-The 2024-25 grants prioritized organizations supporting refugees and asylum seekers who had recently lost federal funding, suggesting the committee responds to urgent community needs.
-Recipients included:
+Recent grants have prioritised organisations supporting refugees and asylum seekers who had recently lost federal funding, suggesting the committee responds to urgent community needs.
+Recipients have included:

 - Maine Immigrant and Refugee Services